vezeukwu/Palacegreen_Sales_Analysis/README.md

 ## Recommendations
 Expanding operations, marketing, or promotions in the top-performing states could further boost revenue.

-The company should target the adults and youth age groups with personalized marketing, loyalty programs etc in order to maximize sales and increase profit
+The company should target the adults and youth age groups with personalized marketing, loyalty programs etc in order to maximize sales and increase profit.

 The underperformance in the Aged and Elder categories shoud be further evaluated to determine if there are opportunities to create age-specific products or offers.

 The Profit margin stands at $2.26M from a $22.34M revenue, which is around 10%.
 The company should negotiate better terms with suppliers to reduce costs, optimize inventory management and reduce any operational inefficiencies that may be driving up costs in order to enhance profitability.